 CAPREIT Announces Renewal of Normal Course Issuer Bid

-/EIN News/ -- TORONTO, March 21, 2023 (GLOBE NEWSWIRE) -- Canadian Apartment Properties Real Estate Investment Trust (“CAPREIT”) (TSX: CAR.UN) today announced that the Toronto Stock Exchange (the “TSX”) has accepted its notice of intention to proceed with a normal course issuer bid.
+TORONTO, March 21, 2023 (GLOBE NEWSWIRE) -- Canadian Apartment Properties Real Estate Investment Trust ("CAPREIT") CAR today announced that the Toronto Stock Exchange (the "TSX") has accepted its notice of intention to proceed with a normal course issuer bid.

 CAPREIT's Board of Trustees believes that a normal course issuer bid represents an appropriate and desirable use of its available liquidity to increase unitholder value and is in the best interest of CAPREIT and its unitholders.
 As at December 31, 2022, CAPREIT had approximately $381 million of liquidity, representing cash and cash equivalents on hand and available liquidity on CAPREIT's Acquisition and Operating Facility.